On this page:

 A copy of the signed DAC should appear before the title page of the online dissertation submission; no page number should be assigned to the DAC.
 The DAC will be included in all copies of the dissertation.

 Students must submit their dissertation in PDF format to the FAS Registrar’s Office through ProQuest ETD by the deadline established for each degree conferral date (see the GSAS Degree Calendar or the Registrar’s Office website.
 Please carefully review your dissertation formatting before submitting online.
 Formatting errors may prevent you from receiving your degree.
-During the submission process, students are asked to upload a separate copy of the signed DAC, approve two license agreements, and complete two surveys (the GSAS Employment Exit Survey and the Survey of Earned Doctorates (SED).
+During the submission process, students are asked to upload a separate copy of the signed DAC, approve two license agreements, and complete two surveys (the GSAS Employment Exit Survey and the Survey of Earned Doctorates).
 If you are requesting an embargo of more than 2 years, you will need to submit a signed approval form from the department's Director of Graduate Studies (DGS) with your dissertation submission.

 The Registrar’s Office will review the dissertation for compliance and will contact the student to confirm acceptance or to request alterations.

 In very rare cases, a dissertation may require redaction, which is the process of obscuring or removing sensitive information for distribution.
 If sensitive or potentially harmful material appears in the dissertation (e.g., commercially sensitive information, sensitive personal data, risk of harmful retribution, etc.), a student should contact the Office for Scholarly Communication.